Amish: Emergence of the Amish

-The term Amish was first used as a Schandename (a term of disgrace) in 1710 by opponents of Jakob Amman, an Anabaptist leader.
+The term Amish was first used as a Schandename (a term of disgrace) in 1710 by opponents of Jakob Ammann, an Anabaptist leader.
 The first informal division between Swiss Brethren was recorded in the 17th century between Oberländers (those living in the Bernese Oberland) and Emmentalers (those living in the Emmental).
 The Oberländers were a more extreme congregation; their zeal pushed them into more remote areas.

 Swiss Anabaptism developed, from this point, in two parallel streams, most clearly marked by disagreement over the preferred treatment of "fallen" believers.
 The Emmentalers (sometimes referred to as Reistians, after bishop Hans Reist, a leader among the Emmentalers) argued that fallen believers should only be withheld from communion, and not regular meals.
 The Amish argued that those who had been banned should be avoided even in common meals.
 The Reistian side eventually formed the basis of the Swiss Mennonite Conference.
 Because of this common heritage, Amish and conservative Mennonites from southern Germany and Switzerland retain many similarities.
 Those who leave the Amish fold tend to join various congregations of Conservative Mennonites.

 Migration to North America

-Amish began migrating to Pennsylvania, then-regarded favorably due to the lack of religious persecution and attractive land offers, in the early 18th century as part of a larger migration from the Palatinate and neighboring areas.
+The Amish began migrating to Pennsylvania, then regarded favorably for its lack of religious persecution and attractive land offers, in the early 18th century as part of a larger migration from the Palatinate and neighboring areas.
 Between 1717 and 1750, approximately 500 Amish migrated to North America, mainly to the region that became Berks County, Pennsylvania, but later moved, motivated by land issues and by security concerns tied to the French and Indian War.
 Many eventually settled in Lancaster County.
-A second wave of around 1,500 arrived around the mid-19th century and settled mostly in Ohio, Illinois, Iowa and southern Ontario.
+A second wave of around 1,500 arrived around the mid-19th century and settled mostly in Ohio, Illinois, Iowa, and southern Ontario.
 Most of these late immigrants eventually did not join the Old Order Amish but more liberal groups.